philasyr/bootoblast/README.md

 bootoblast is a bunch of bootstrap stylesheets.
 They completely replace the standard bootstrap.css file.

 # usage
 download any of the CSS files.
-The css files can completely replace the standard bootstrap.css file.
+The css files can completely override the standard bootstrap.css file, or placed along side.

 # copyright and license